yifanwu/diel/notes/IR.md

 If the table is defined with WebWorker in front of it, then the tables will be prepared into a different db that's in a webworker

+dynamic vs static tables --- dynamic tables are inserted, static tables are views over non input relations (ugh why are there so many types already?)

 ### state program

 syntax: `after input <input name> begin <insert program> end` (can only insert, and cannot insert into other inputs).
 The execution is in order and will be executed before the views are evaluted.